opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

   }
 }
 ```
-From response, we can see Agent runs `tech_news_knowledge_base` tool and get top 2 documents.
-Agent will pass these documents as context to LLM.
+In the response, note that the agent runs the `tech_news_knowledge_base` tool to obtain the top 2 documents.
+The agent then passes these documents as context to the LLM.
-Then LLM can answer the question correctly.
+The LLM uses the context to answer the question correctly.
 ```
 {
   "inference_results": [